Not every comic is afraid of the PC Police.

 Jim Carrey followed suit, sharing an illustration comparing Louis C.K. to one of the targets of his barbs, Parkland High School student Emma Gonzales.

 — Jim Carrey (@JimCarrey) January 3, 2019

 Many comedians stayed silent, either unwilling to take a stand or fearing potential blowback for defying the new woke rules.

 Not these comedians.

-The following eight performers either stood by Louis C.K. or routinely defend a comic’s right to attack the targets of his or her choosing.
+The following nine performers either stood by Louis C.K. or routinely defend a comic’s right to attack the targets of his or her choosing.
 These are genuinely brave souls.
 The media’s tilted coverage of Louis C.K.’s recent act shows their quiet allegiance to the PC Police.

 Deuce Bigalow himself rose to fame by starring on “Saturday Night Live.”
 The once-great show is now the pinnacle of hard-left comedy.
 “SNL” rarely scorches liberal targets and ignores the freedom-snuffing spirit of the PC Police.

 Even when a former “SNL” writer, and a person of color to boot, got arrested by the PC Police for telling a woke joke.